wkumari/draft-wkumari-opsawg-sdi/README.md

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
-This document is being collaborated on in Github at: https://github.com/__URL__.
+This document is being collaborated on in Github at: https://github.com/wkumari/draft- wkumari-opsawg-sdi.
 The most recent version of the document, open issues, etc should all be available here.
 The authors (gratefully) accept pull requests. ]

    [ Ed note: This document introduces concepts and serves as the basic for discussion - because of this it is conversational, and would need